seanthegeek/randomrestaurant/README.md

                            [--delivery] [--takeout] [--wheelchair] [--json]
                            location

-Returns random restaurants or other locations from Google Maps
+Returns random open restaurants or other locations from Google Maps

 positional arguments:
   location              the geographic location to search